Computer vision is a field of artificial intelligence (AI) that enables computers and

 can extract useful information, such as object presence location, and movement.

-Collect a diverse and representative dataset of images relevant to the problem at hand.
+We collect a diverse and representative dataset of images relevant to the problem at hand.
 The dataset covers different variations, angles, lighting conditions, and potential challenges that the system may encounter.

 Self-driving cars employ computer vision to identify and monitor objects on the road, including pedestrians, traffic signals, and other vehicles.
 The car uses this information to navigate safely.